SeedSigner/independent_custody_guide/README.md

 Some of the above alternative models generally come with wireless technology pre-installed.
 As availability of the Pi Zero v1.3 waned throughout 2021, as of SeedSigner version 4.5.0, the software modules necessary for WiFi & Bluetooth use have been excluded from the prepared releases available in the SeedSigner GitHub repository.
 The result of this exclusion is that when using SeedSigner version 0.4.5 or above with one of the above-listed alternative Raspberry Pi models, a “software air-gap” is in place.
 Use of this software air-gap however entails placing additional trust in the prepared release, so the use of a Zero v1.3 is recommended for full assurance that wireless communication is not possible with SeedSigner.

-In late 2021, The Raspberry Pi foundation updated the Zero model with the Zero 2W model that included a faster processor.
-Given the scarcity of the Zero v1.3, community members sprang into action, intent to figure out a way to physically disable the 2W’s wireless communication capabilities.
-Multiple approaches emerged, but for the more technical and fearless, one of the simpler approaches is outlined here:
+Given the scarcity of the Zero v1.3, community members sprang into action, intent to figure out a way to physically disable the wireless communication capabilities in the various Raspberry Pi SMB models.
+Multiple approaches have emerged for the various boards, and can be found outlined here:

 https://github.com/DesobedienteTecnologico/rpi_disable_wifi_and_bt_by_hardware